-It is important to keep the following points in mind while selecting an investment platform to trade options in Canada:
+It is important to keep the following points in mind when selecting the best options trading platform for your needs:

 Execution Capabilities: Most brokers have good connectivity to US and Canadian equity markets but might lack execution in other markets such as Europe or Asia.

 For active market participants chasing opportunities, it can be helpful to use a more global platform that enables quick execution in a reasonably priced manner.

 Margin Account: A margin account is necessary to execute derivatives, especially writing options for generating income on long portfolios.

 Transaction Costs and Charges: Most brokerages offer similar features and have fairly robust platforms, but charges vary based on the platform and how actively the investor trades with them.